chicago-justice-project/policeboard/README.md

 ## Deployment

 The app runs on AWS Elastic Beanstalk.
-Deployment docs coming soon.
+To deploy or make changes to the production environment, ask for an AWS login from a CJP administrator.